+- Earthworks:

 - Design and appearance;

-- Effects on the Aokautere gully network.
+- Effects on the Aokautere gully network, including effects on landscape, conservation, amenity, cultural and indigenous biodiversity values11

+- Stormwater management, including the design and location of Primary Stormwater Elements12.

 - The provision of car parking.

-In determining the conditions to be imposed, if any, Council will, in addition to the City View objectives in Section 2 and the Conservation and Amenity Zone objectives and policies, assess any application in terms of the following further assessment criteria:
+In determining the conditions to be imposed, if any, Council will, in addition to the City View objectives in Section 2 and the Conservation and Amenity Zone objectives and policies. assess any application in terms of the following further assessment criteria:

-Roads and Essential Services under R15.5.4.1 must comply with the following performance standard:
+Roads, and Essential Services and Primary Stormwater Elements13 under R15.5.4.1 must comply with the following performance standard: